door2door-io/d2d-code-challenges/backend/README.md

 ## Technical assumptions

-* The API is expected to be implemented using one of the following languages: Ruby (minimum version: 2.6.x), Javascript, Kotlin.
+* The API is expected to be implemented using one of the following languages: Ruby, Python, Kotlin or Javascript.
 * You are free to make use of any server framework or library you please (if any), but you should justify your choice.

 ## Containerized solution